AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

 #### LVGL Header File and its C++ Implementation

-The user interface has been created in LVGL [REF], providing a clear and simplistic design.
+The user interface has been created in [LVGL](https://lvgl.io/), providing a clear and simplistic design.
 For consistency and a DRY approach, functions were implemented to easily create buttons, sliders, and labels with custom styling attributes provided as parameters.
-The main setup for LVGL and the LCD touch display were acquired from the Demo Examples [REF].
-The general properties and understanding of the LVGL widgets was achieved by experimenting with the LVGL Widget Examples [REF] in source code, and reading its documentation [REF] for further customisations.
+The main setup for LVGL and the LCD touch display were acquired from the [Demo Examples](https://gitlab.com/hamishcunningham/unphonelibrary/-/tree/main/examples/lvgl-demo?ref_type=heads).
+The general properties and understanding of the LVGL widgets was achieved by experimenting with the [LVGL Widget Examples](https://github.com/lvgl/lvgl/tree/master/examples) in source code, and reading its [documentation](https://docs.lvgl.io/master/intro/index.html) for further customisations.

 #### Screen Switching Logic

-Each screen is created using LVGL objects [REF].
+Each screen is created using [LVGL screen object](https://docs.lvgl.io/master/widgets/obj.html).
 By tracking the current screen with an integer, it makes it possible to delete the previous screen when the user switches to a new screen.
 Most of the screens require displaying information that was previously updated, therefore these screens need to be re-rendered.
 Individual components could be rendered and storing components which remain static on the screen, however this quickly increased the complexity of the application.
 By deleting the previous screen, and only rendering when the user visits, can save a small amount of memory.
 Rendering the screen is also instant.
 Furthermore, the screen switching logic prevents the user from spam rendering the current screen by checking the current screen before switching.

 #### User Interface Screenshots